-Research Committee Terms of Reference
+Research and Knowledge Exchange Committee Terms of Reference

-The purpose of the Research Committee is to oversee the implementation of the University's Research Strategy and to provide a framework for developing a research environment.
+1. The purpose of the Research and Knowledge Exchange Committee is to oversee the implementation of the University's Research Strategy and to provide a framework for developing a research environment.

-- Deputy Vice-Chancellor, or nominee (Chair) - · Director of Innovation, Industry and Enterprise - · University Secretary and Director of Strategic Delivery - · Head of Knowledge Exchange and Research
+Deputy Vice-Chancellor, or nominee (Chair)

+Director of Innovation, Industry and Enterprise

+Dean or nominee

-• Up to five co-opted members (that may include Academic Heads) appointed by the Chair.
+Up to five co-opted members (that may include Academic Heads) appointed by the Chair.

-• Up to five active researchers appointed by the Chair.
+Up to five active researchers appointed by the Chair.

-Quorum: At least three ex-officio members are required to be present.
+Quorum: At least three ex-officio members are required to be present, including the Head of Knowledge Exchange and Research.

-Secretary: A Research Administrator shall act as Secretary to the Research Committee.
+Secretary: A Research Administrator shall act as Secretary to the Research and Knowledge Exchange Committee.

-Frequency: The Research Committee shall meet at least twice per year.
+Frequency: The Research and Knowedge Exchange Committee shall meet at least twice per year.

-- 2. In fulfilling its duties, the Research Committee shall be responsible for the following specific functions: - a.
-Overseeing the University's Knowledge Exchange and Applied Research Strategy, review it annually and prepare a report for Academic Board; - b.
-Developing staff research outputs for REF2021 and associated procedures; - c.
-Making recommendations to Executive Committee on resourcing and funding; - d.
-Providing periodic reports against the annual institutional Key Performance Indicators associated with research;
+- 2. In fulfilling its duties, the Research and Knowledge Exchange Committee shall be responsible for the following specific functions: - (a) Overseeing the University's Knowledge Exchange and Applied Research Strategy, review it annually and prepare a report for Academic Board; - (b) Developing staff research outputs for REF2029 and KEF and associated procedures; - (c) Making recommendations to Executive Committee on resourcing and funding; - (d) Providing periodic reports against the annual institutional Key Performance Indicators associated with research; - (e) Providing a formal and supportive framework for developing Ravensbourne's research and knowledge exchange environment; - (f) Ensuring researchers meet the UK and EU codes of conduct for Research Integrity and receive the minutes of the Research Ethics Sub-Committee;

-- e.
-Providing a formal and supportive framework for developing Ravensbourne's research environment; - f.
-Ensuring researchers meet the UK and EU codes of conduct for Research Integrity and receive the minutes of the Research Ethics Sub-Committee; - g.
-Overseeing the allocation of internal Ravensbourne research funds: - h.
-Considering appeals or complaints against decisions made by the Ethics sub-committee. - Review any cases of research misconduct that come to the Committee's attention, and recommend action to Academic Board (this may be dealt with in a specially convened session of the Research Committee) - j.
-Review the supervision of PhD students in conjunction with the research committee of any collaborating organization, for which purpose a member of the Research Committee will be co-opted onto the relevant board at that institution.
+- (g) Overseeing the allocation of internal Ravensbourne research and knowledge exchange funds; - (h) Considering appeals or complaints against decisions made by the Ethics subcommittee. - (i) Review any cases of research misconduct that come to the Committee's attention, and recommend action to Academic Board (this may be dealt with in a specially convened session of the Research and Knowledge Exchange Committee) - (j) Review the supervision of PhD students in conjunction with the research and knowledge exchange committee of any collaborating organisation, for which purpose a member of the Research and Knowledge Exchange Committee will be co-opted onto the relevant board at that institution.

-3. The Research Committee is responsible to and reports to the Academic Board.
+3. The Research and Knowledge Exchange Committee is responsible to and reports to the Academic Board.

-4. It is expected that decisions of the Research Committee will normally be reached by consensus and after due debate but if a vote is required then decisions shall be made on the basis of a majority of those attending and voting at a quorate meeting.
+4. It is expected that decisions of the Research and Knowledge Exchange Committee will normally be reached by consensus and after due debate but if a vote is required then decisions shall be made on the basis of a majority of those attending and voting at a quorate meeting.
 In the event of an equality of votes being cast, the Chair shall have a casting vote.